Graphic: Factory woes grip swing states that flipped for Trump in 2016

 Payroll growth in Michigan’s factories has been similar to that of the rest of the rest of the country, although it showed signs of weakening this week when United States Steel Corp said it would lay off hundreds of workers in the state.

 Together, those states account for five of the six states that voted for former Democratic President Barack Obama in both 2008 and 2012 and for Trump in 2016.
 Trump won the states after pitching himself as a business-savvy pragmatist who would put American jobs first.
 All are considered swing states in 2020.
-Trump only narrowly won Pennsylvania, Wisconsin and Michigan in 2016. tmsnrt.rs/2Z7RCpM
+Trump only narrowly won Pennsylvania, Wisconsin and Michigan in 2016.

 Florida is the sixth state that Trump flipped.
 But like several other Southern U.S. states with large manufacturing workforces, its factory payrolls are expanding more quickly than the national average.